benharris8/project-1/README.md

       }
       // Remove the current node from the list of open nodes openList.splice(openList.indexOf(current), 1);
       // Find the node's neighbours.
-This is a helper function which only returns the neighbours if they do not have the 'wall' CSS class. const neighbours = this.findNeighbours(current);
+This is a helper function which only returns
+      // the neighbours if they do not have the 'wall' CSS class. const neighbours = this.findNeighbours(current);
       for (let i = 0; i < neighbours.length; i++) {
-        // add one to the gScore as a jump has been made which adds 1 to the number of nodes read on this path. const tentativeGscore = gScore[current] + 1;
+        // add one to the gScore as a jump has been made which adds 1 to the number
+        //of nodes read on this path.
+        const tentativeGscore = gScore[current] + 1;
         // get each neighbour and assign it's fScore.
 Add to the list of open nodes. const neighbour = neighbours[i];

-        // if the node is new and has no gScore then temporarily make the fScore and gScore infinite so that they pass the very first check. if (gScore[neighbour] === undefined) {
+        // if the node is new and has no gScore then temporarily make the fScore and
+        // gScore infinite so that they pass the very first check. if (gScore[neighbour] === undefined) {
           gScore[neighbour] = Infinity;
           fScore[neighbour] = Infinity;